nikkipurcell/nextjs-dashboard/README.md

   - Less expensive since fetching is happening on server side.
   - Less dangerouse for the same reason.
   - Can use async/await since server components support promises.
-  - No need for additional API layer since you are requesting the the server from the server side.
+  - No need for additional API layer since you are requesting the server from the server side.

 - **Fetch Data using SQL**